creare-com/podpac/doc/source/overview.md

 # ... and more each release
 ```

-Retrieve the raw source data array at full/native resolution.
+Retrieve the raw source data array at full/native resolution. **Note**: Some data source are too large to fit in RAM, and calling this function can crash Python.

 ```python
 # retrieve full source data